mauricio-b-mossi/Notes/C++/Basics.md

 ### Introduction to C++
 Hi, in this series I intend to introduce C++.
-I've found it that the best way to learn a programming language, is by pointing out its distinct and similar with other programming languages.
+I've found it that the best way to learn a programming language, is by pointing out its distinct and similar features and syntax to other programming languages.
 This is beneficial as `a)` you do not learn the language, rather the patterns, `b)` knowing the pattern you can understand several programming languages at a time.
 Plus making documents like these help for a quick refresher to the language.